Cockatiels & Emergencies

 • Pedialyte for sick birds.

-• A supply of pellets and birdseeds.
+• A supply of pellets and birdseeds, replace every 6 months.

 • New, unopened bottled water.